jablonskaj/-Flemmings/README.md

 Game based on _Lemmings_ video game developed by DMA Design

 ## Aim of the game
-The goal is to guide at least a certain percentage of pink Flamingos to the exit by clearing the passage through the landscape for the lemmings.
+The goal is to guide at least a certain percentage of pink flemmings to the exit by clearing the passage through the landscape for the lemmings.

 ## Rules